GoogleContainerTools/skaffold/README.md

 ### Iterative Development

-1. Clone this repostiory to get access to the examples.
+1. Clone this repository to get access to the examples.

     ```shell
     git clone https://github.com/GoogleContainerTools/skaffold